jonhue/amp-html/lib/amphtml/components/docs/README.md

 DeepIntegration components are usually larger, more complex components, that integrate more deeply into your app.
 They often provide options to get configured in your AMP-HTML configuration file (`config/amphtml.yml`) and / or they require to be setup in your view.
 You can learn more about whether a certain component has DeepIntegration or not by looking at their dedicated references.

+### Availability of Components

+The availability of components summarizes whether a component is included in the vanilla version of AMP-HTML or if it needs to be installed in order to get used.

 ## New Components